History of ESPN on ABC: Being fully integrated into ESPN

-In 1984, ABC reached a deal with Getty Oil to acquire ESPN.
-ABC retained an 80% share, and sold a 20% interest to Nabisco.
-The Nabisco shares were later sold to the Hearst Corporation, which still holds a 20% ownership stake in the channel today.
-In May 1985, ABC was purchased by Capital Cities Communications in a $3.5 billion deal that was finalized in February 1986.
+In 1984, ABC reached an agreement with Getty Oil to acquire a controlling interest in ESPN, retaining 80% ownership and selling the remaining 20% to Nabisco.
+This 20% stake was later acquired by the Hearst Corporation, which continues to hold it.
+In 1985, ABC itself was acquired by Capital Cities Communications for $3.5 billion, with the deal finalized in February 1986.
 Under Getty ownership, the channel was unable to compete for the television rights to major sports events contracts as its majority corporate parent would not provide the funding, leading ESPN to lose out for broadcast deals with the National Hockey League (to USA Network) and NCAA Division I college football (to TBS).
 For years, the NFL, NBA and Major League Baseball refused to consider cable as a means of broadcasting some of their games.
 However, with the backing of ABC, ESPN's ability to compete for major sports contracts greatly increased, and gave it credibility within the sports broadcasting industry.

 In February 1996, The Walt Disney Company purchased Capital Cities/ABC for $19 billion, and assumed the latter company's 80% stake in ESPN at that time.
 According to an analysis published by Barron's Magazine in February 2008, ESPN "is probably worth more than 40% of Disney's entire value... based on prevailing cash-flow multiples in the industry."
 Despite it technically being a joint venture, for all intents and purposes, ESPN operates as a division of Disney as a result of the company's controlling interest (as it was with ABC and Capital Cities before it).

 In August 2006, ESPN announced that ABC Sports would be fully integrated into ESPN, using the channel's graphics and music for its sports presentations, in addition to handling production responsibilities for the ABC sports telecasts.
 The last live sporting event televised under the ABC Sports banner was the U.S. Championship Game of the Little League World Series on August 26, 2006 (ABC was slated to carry the Little League World Series Championship Game on August 27, but the game was postponed to August 28 due to rain, and subsequently aired on ESPN2).
 The changeover took effect the following weekend to coincide with the start of the college football season, with NBA, IndyCar Series and NASCAR coverage eventually following suit.